Resources are provided with this practice

 How the practice works

-Use your observations to develop a clear and comprehensive understanding of the problem(s) that your student is experiencing.
-When necessary, seek external specialist assessment and opinion.
-You can then:
+- Use observations to develop a clear and comprehensive understanding of the problem(s) that the student is experiencing.

 - understand possible triggers